Understanding Real Estate Tax Law

 NIIT applies to the lesser of your net investment income or the amount your modified adjusted income (MAGI) surpasses filing thresholds established by the IRS.

 NIIT impacts only high-income taxpayers, for example, single-filing individuals with more than $200,000 and joint filers with more than $250,000 of income.
 It's applied to estates and trusts, as well as individuals.
-Here's a closer look at exact thresholds based on your filing status:
+Here's a closer look at the exact thresholds based on your filing status:

 • Single: $200,000